 To promote the intercultural dialogue between young people from Germany and India, we have initiated a variety of aid and cooperation projects.
 While the Indian Forum is responsible for organisation and implementation from the German side, our most important project coordinator in India is Mukut Bodra.
 Together with other helpers, he oversees and coordinates the activities in Chaibasa and around are overseen and coordinated by local supporters.
 They are in regular contact with the board of the Indian Forum and contributes with his experience and commitment to the diverse projects.

 On this page you find information on our current projects in India and Germany.
 In addition, we regularly report on our current activities at our facebook page.

 Our projects in Germany

-A central task of the Indian Forum is the promotion of the school partnerships, that have been established over the years.
+A central task of the Indian Forum is the promotion and supervision of the school partnerships, that have been established over the years.
 These were at first partnerships between the Mahatma Gandhi School in Berlin Marzahn and the Springdales School in Delhi, and with the Lutheran High School Chaibasa.

 After the Mahatma Gandhi School had been closed, the Tagore School, which is also located in the Berlin district of Marzahn, continues the district’s Indian heritage since 2007.
 It maintains its contacts to the schools in Chaibasa, and has established an additional school partnership with Shantiniketan.